Prof Kristofer Pister, Professor

 • This talk will present some of the existing and future hardware and software needed for the internet of things.

-Kris Pister is a professor in the Department of Electrical Engineering and Computer Sciences at the University of California, Berkeley and is a Co-Director of the Berkeley Sensor & Actuator Center (BSAC).
-From 1992 to 1997 he was an assistant professor of Electrical Engineering at the University of California, Los Angeles.
+Kristofer S.J.
+Pister is a professor in the Department of Electrical Engineering and Computer Sciences at the University of California, Berkeley and a Co-Director of the Berkeley Sensor & Actuator Center.

 The Berkeley Sensor & Actuator Center (BSAC) is the National Science Foundation Industry/University Cooperative Research Center for Microsensors and Microactuators.
 BSAC conduct industry-relevant, interdisciplinary research on micro- and nano-scale sensors, moving mechanical elements, microfluidics, materials, processes & systems.